What is inventory management?

 2. Cycle counts

 The cycle count procedure involves dividing your inventory into smaller, more focused lists of products that need to be counted.
 You could divide your products up by product category, product vendor or even the warehouse location.
+This can usually be done easily and efficiently when using an inventory management system.

 But there are two certain counts that are the best inventory control method: high risk and high value.